doingwebthings/lean/README.md

 What it does:

-- reduce number of templates
-- use wordpress as intended
-- take all theme-related features from "functionality plugin" and put it into the according include-files loaded by functions.php
-- allow usage of wordpress-like template loading as well as "hardcoded" templates (ie no content-cpt.php)
 - simple wordpress setup
 - use best practices from h5bp, bootstrap and friends as much as possible
+- favicon included yay
+- minimal markup for a lean start
+- allow usage of wordpress-like template loading as well as "hardcoded" templates (ie no content-cpt.php)
+- take all theme-related features from "functionality plugin" and put it into the according include-files loaded by functions.php
 - load minified assets (install via bower, process via codekit/grunt)
 - uses jQuery 2 and Bootstrap 3 (downgrade jQuery to 1.x for older browsers, shims for IE8 already included)

-- favicon included yay
-- minimal markup for a lean start
+##To-Do

+- Improve default emails (change from, html, ...)

 ##Defaults

-###/inludes/
+### Files in /inludes/

 All these files are loaded by functions.php